-Venezuela's Maduro orders state workers to vote for controversial assembly
+Venezuela's Maduro orders state workers to vote for assembly

-CARACAS Venezuela's unpopular president Nicolas Maduro has said all state workers must take part in a vote on July 30 for candidates to his controversial new superbody assembly, seeking to avoid an embarrassingly low turnout in a country seething with discontent.
+CARACAS (Reuters) - With many Venezuelans angry at the government and planning to sit out a July 30 vote for a new superbody assembly, President Nicolas Maduro has ordered all state workers to take part, seeking to avoid an embarrassingly low turnout.

-Maduro has called for the Constituent Assembly, with powers to reform the constitution and supersede other institutions, in what he says is an attempt to bring peace after three months of anti-government protests in which at least 90 people have died.
+After three months of anti-government unrest that has killed at least 90 people, Maduro has called for the Constituent Assembly, with powers to reform the national charter and supersede other institutions, in an election he says will bring peace.

-Opponents say the leftist president is trying to formalize a dictatorship in the South American OPEC nation through what they view as a sham poll.
-They plan a rival, unofficial referendum on July 16 to give Venezuelans a say on his plan.
+Opponents plan a rival, unofficial referendum on July 16 to give Venezuelans a say on what they view as a sham poll by the leftist president, accusing him of trying to formalize a dictatorship in the South American OPEC nation.

-Maduro has been trying to drum up his base, which mostly encompasses state workers and poorer Venezuelans.
+Maduro has been trying to drum up his base, mostly state workers and poorer Venezuelans.

 "If there are 15,000 workers, all 15,000 workers must vote without any excuses," he told red-shirted supporters in the jungle and savannah state of Bolivar on Thursday night.